Muscle plays a significant role in your long-term health, fitness, longevity, and even your ability to ward off disease and infection.

 - A quarter of 50+ year old hip fracture patients die within a year of the fracture

-- Six months after a hip fracture, only 15% or patients can walk across a room without assistance
+- Six months after a hip fracture, only 15% of patients can walk across a room without assistance

 When you can’t move right, you’re more prone to falling.
 And if you’re among the many who lack bone density, when you fall, you break.

-No matter your age, you can regain a significant amount of coordination and movement proficiency you lost.
+No matter your age, you can regain a significant amount of coordination and movement proficiency.

-On top of all that, one of the main reasons people experience lower back pain, knee pain, and hip pain, is that they don’t have a balance of muscle throughout their body.
+One of the main reasons people experience lower back pain, knee pain, and hip pain is that they don’t have a balance of functioning muscle.